Women in the World Canada Summit

 Kara Swisher, Executive Editor at Recode; civil rights attorney Lisa Bloom; and Tamika D. Mallory, who was one of the leaders of the Women’s March in Washington, D.C., discussed how to bust the bro culture.

-Visit womenintheworld.com to see past participants, and learn more about exciting programming updates.
+Visit womenintheworld.com to see other past participants, and learn more about exciting programming updates.